Overview

 Eligibility

 Children and youth are referred to the unit 6 team because of significant behavioural and/or mental health concerns.
 Community services, such as doctors, respite, school, behaviour services and mental health services are often already involved and may be struggling with how to best serve the child.
-The family and community need an interdisciplinary and comprehensive assessment to develop a better understanding of the child and to form an integrated plan to best support the child or youth in their home community.
+The family and community need an interdisciplinary and comprehensive assessment to develop a better understanding of the pre-adolescent child or youth.
+Our team form an integrated plan to best support the child or youth in their home community.

 Thameswood